How to 3D Print an Otoconia-Shaped NFL Football

 Special thanks to researcher Leif Walther who studied in detail the inner ear crystals, also known as otoconia/otolith.
 His research article titled The Inner Structure of Human Otoconia shows in detail multiple cross-sections of otoconia which were used as reference images to make the base model.

 Find 3D printer or 3D printer service

 At full size you will need a medium sized 3D printer.
 We used the Prusa MK4 for the one shown.
 If you aren’t able to find one, check out a service like Craftcloud.
+Use referral code REFN8KMEEQL to get 10% off your order!
 Our models are provided in millimeters and we recommend any basic plastic like PLA or SLA for a cost effective printing.